Now accepting even MORE insurance plans (Fidelis, MetroPlus, Emblem, United, Anthem, MVP, Aetna, Healthfirst & more...) Learn more

 Drug interactions

-First off, before you start taking Addyi (or any medication), it’s important to tell your doctor about ALL the medications you’re taking (prescription drugs and over-the-counter meds included), as well as any supplements or vitamins.
+First off, before you start taking Addyi (or any medication), it’s important to tell your clinician about ALL the medications you’re taking (prescription drugs and over-the-counter meds included), as well as any supplements or vitamins.

 While you’re on Addyi, be sure to avoid: